denten-books/plain-text/2-metaphor.md

 references and finalities," Baudrillard wrote, "we find 'the programmatic sign', whose 'value' is purely tactical."
 Like good theater, we experience the machine in immersion, suspending disbelief.
-This leads to what Baudrillard has called the "ever-increasing loss of resemblances and designations.
+This leads to what Baudrillard has called the "ever-increasing loss of resemblances and designations."
-[@baudrillard_symbolic_1988, 139-140]" The programmatic sign circumvents
+[@baudrillard_symbolic_1988, 139-140] The programmatic sign circumvents
 critical reflection in favor of affect.
 Its value is tactical in the sense that it appeals to instrumental terms like efficiency, performance, disruption, and innovation.